insure logo

 How to lower your home insurance rate

 • Bundle your policies.
-Combining home and auto insurance, or renters and auto, with the same provider is one of the most common ways to unlock multi-policy discounts.
+Adding home and auto (or renters and auto) to the same provider often unlocks significant multi-policy discounts.

 • Ask about smart home discounts.
-Security systems, smoke detectors, and leak sensors are the kinds of upgrades that can bring your premium down.
+Installing security systems, smoke detectors, or water leak sensors can reduce your premium.

 • Check for other savings.
-Loyalty discounts, claims-free rewards, and home improvements like fire-resistant roofing are worth asking about at renewal.
+Ask about loyalty discounts, claims-free rewards, or upgrades like fire-resistant roofing.

 How does your ZIP code affect home insurance rates in Texas?